If you play poker at all regularly, you're going to lose pots to ridiculous hands. And to ridiculous players.

-Again, Do Not Tap the Glass!
+Repeat: Do Not Tap the Glass!

 When a fish makes a mistake, it is a far bigger mistake on your part to inform them of this.
 If a fish calls off his whole stack on a two-outer and spikes the river, be happy for the call; tell him "nice hand."

 If you blow up, if you call him a donkey, if you type nasty things to him, if you do anything negative, he's going to feel bad, inexperienced and dumb.

-Keep a handle on your anger: if you can't say anything nice then don't say anything at all.
+Keep a handle on your anger: if you can't say anything nice, don't say anything at all.
 You want to make fish believe that their every win is skill and every loss is just rotten luck.

 We don't say words like odds, outs or EV or mention the price they were getting laid in the hand.
 If the fish doesn't know the poker term you use, then they will naturally feel in-superior at the table.
-Remember, they win because of skill; they lose because of luck.

 Not only will you say things you shouldn't, but even the self-proclaimed "un-tiltable" players will not be at the top of their game while angry.
 Any extreme emotion will negatively affect your game.

 How to Deal with a Glass Tapper

-I've gone as far as to ask the person to step off the table to chat with me, where I can politely request they stop tapping, and explain the reasons out of earshot of the fish.
+I've gone as far as to ask the person to step off the table to chat with me, where I can politely request they stop tapping and explain the reasons out of earshot of the fish.

-(The simplest way to get someone to leave the table, without it seeming odd to anyone, is just stand up and ask them "Hey man, can I ask you a quick question?")
+(The simplest way to get someone to leave the table without it seeming odd to anyone is just stand up and ask them "Hey man, can I ask you a quick question?")